 Having balanced stress hormones is important because they

-Factors that may contribute to stress include negative dietary and lifestyle habits (including over-consumption of stimulants such as sugar and caffeine), excessive exercise, injury, bereavement, marriage, divorce, debt, attitudes such as perfectionism and obsessive – compulsive behaviours, isolation and loneliness – and of course, every day life can be a source of stress.
+Factors that may contribute to adrenal stress and adrenal fatigue include negative dietary and lifestyle habits (including over-consumption of stimulants such as sugar and caffeine), excessive exercise, injury, bereavement, marriage, divorce, debt, attitudes such as perfectionism and obsessive – compulsive behaviours, isolation and loneliness – and of course, every day life can be a source of stress.

 As we are all individuals, we all respond to stress differently.
 Symptoms may include: